Wood works well for Stan

 Stan Ceglinski is so passionate about timber that you’d think he has sap running through his veins.
-He owns Mullumbimby Woodworks in northern New South Wales, Australia, and is also the Australian agent for Peterson sawmills.
+He owns Mullumbimby Woodworks in northern New South Wales, Australia.

 His experience with wood is extensive and goes back a long way.
 Twenty-seven years ago, after his wife Noelene had trouble in childbirth, Stan gave up his job and started working for himself as a firewood supplier.